A half-million young Catholics invade Rome, awaiting Pope Leo XIV at Holy Year youth festival

 “It is something spiritual, that you can experience only every 25 years," said Francisco Michel, a pilgrim from Mexico.
 “As a young person, having the chance to live this meting with the pope I feel it is a spiritual growth.”

-For the past week, these bands of young Catholics from around the world have invaded Rome for their special Jubilee celebration, in this Holy Year in which 32 million people are expected to descend on the Vatican to participate in a centuries-old pilgrimage to the seat of Catholicism.
+For the past week, these bands of young Catholics from around the world have poured into Rome for their special Jubilee celebration, in this Holy Year in which 32 million people are expected to descend on the Vatican to participate in a centuries-old pilgrimage to the seat of Catholicism.

 A mini World Youth Day, 25 years later

-It all has the vibe of a World Youth Day, the Catholic Woodstock festival that St. John Paul II inaugurated and made famous in 2000 in Rome at the very same Tor Vergata field.
+It all has the vibe of a World Youth Day, the Catholic Woodstock festival that St. John Paul II inaugurated and made famous in Rome in 2000 at the very same Tor Vergata field.
 Then, before an estimated 2 million people, John Paul told the young pilgrims they were the “sentinels of the morning” at the dawn of the third millennium.

 Officials had initially expected 500,000 youngsters this weekend, but Leo hinted the number might reach 1 million.